Beretta 8000: 8045 LAPD

 Beretta USA made an 8045F for the Los Angeles Police Department.
-One requirement of the LAPD using these firearms was the use of a 4-inch barrel.
+One requirement of the LAPD using these firearms was the inclusion of a 4-inch barrel.
 There were a limited number of these longer barrels produced to meet this need.
 Some barrels were shipped to the LAPD to be added and some were shipped directly from the factory already assembled in the pistols.
 However, BUSA had offered these barrels for sale to military/law enforcement officers for $198 only for a brief period.
 Some of these pistols were converted to a "G" model (decock only) by various agencies but were not offered in this configuration from Beretta USA.

 Stoeger Cougar

-Marketing and distribution of the Cougar has been transferred to Stoeger Industries, a subsidiary of Beretta.
-The firearms are made in Turkey, using Beretta factory tooling.
-Stoeger now produces Cougars in 9×19mm, .45 ACP, and .40 S&W. Stoeger recently added a more compact-sized Cougar pistol to their production line, currently available in 9×19mm only.
-The Cougar Compact has a reduced magazine capacity of 13 rounds and MSRP is US$50 less than its full-size counterpart.
+In 2004, following Beretta's acquisition of Stoeger Industries through Benelli, marketing and distribution of the Cougar was transferred to Stoeger.
+In 2006, Stoeger Cougars began being sold in 9×19mm, .45 ACP, and .40 S&W, made in Turkey on Beretta factory tooling.
+Stoeger also added a more compact-sized Cougar pistol to their production line, which has a reduced magazine capacity of 13 rounds and MSRP is US$50 less than its full-size counterpart.
+Stoeger's later .45 Cougars also included an accessory rail.
+The Stoeger Cougar was quietly discontinued around 2017, but the pistols have reappeared on Stoeger's Turkish website as of February 2024.